Hamilton River (New Zealand)

-The Hamilton River is a river in the Marlborough region of the South Island of New Zealand.
-It is a tributary of the Wairau River, which at 170 kilometres (110 mi) is one of the longest rivers in New Zealand's South Island.
+The Hamilton River is a river in the Marlborough region of New Zealand's South Island.
+It is a tributary of the Wairau River, which at 170 kilometres (110 mi) is one of the longest rivers in New Zealand.
+The Hamilton River rises on Fifteen Mile Spur, an offshoot of the St Arnaud Range.
+A marked route runs alongside the river's true right bank, which is used by back-country trampers to gain access to the Range.